-- 1. Learn the fundamentals of basic science as applied to pediatric surgery.
-Examples include embryologic development of the peritoneal cavity, normal rotation and fixation of the abdominal viscera, the physiologic changes of birth, fluid, and electrolyte requirements by weight, normal physiologic parameters in newborns and children, and major physiologic differences of babies and children compared to adults. - 2.
-Recognize common surgical problems and emergencies in newborns.
-Examples include: omphalocele, gastroschisis, imperforate anus, meconium ileus, Hischsprung's disease, pyloric stenosis, and undescended testis. - 3.
-Recognize common surgical problems and emergencies in children.
-Examples include: inguinal hernia, hydrocele, intestinal intussusception, and appendicitis. - 4.
-Utilize appropriate diagnostic laboratory procedures as applied to pediatric surgery patients ex: arterial blood gas analysis, hematologic profiles and coagulation assessment, hepatic function tests, and serum chemistries. - 5.
-Utilize appropriate diagnostic imaging studies in infants and children ex: chest radiographs, abdominal ultrasonography, and contrast studies of the esophagus, stomach, intestine, and colon. - 6.
-Understand the physiology, fluid and electrolytes, nutrition, pulmonary function and hemodynamics of children.
+- Learn the fundamentals of basic science as applied to pediatric surgery.
+Examples include embryologic development of the peritoneal cavity, normal rotation and fixation of the abdominal viscera, the physiologic changes of birth, fluid, and electrolyte requirements by weight, normal physiologic parameters in newborns and children, and major physiologic differences of babies and children compared to adults. - Recognize common surgical problems and emergencies in newborns.
+Examples include: omphalocele, gastroschisis, imperforate anus, meconium ileus, Hirschsprung's disease, pyloric stenosis, and undescended testis. - Recognize common surgical problems and emergencies in children.
+Examples include: inguinal hernia, hydrocele, intestinal intussusception, and appendicitis. - Utilize appropriate diagnostic laboratory procedures as applied to pediatric surgery patients ex: arterial blood gas analysis, hematologic profiles and coagulation assessment, hepatic function tests, and serum chemistries. - Utilize appropriate diagnostic imaging studies in infants and children ex: chest radiographs, abdominal ultrasonography, and contrast studies of the esophagus, stomach, intestine, and colon. - Understand the physiology, fluid and electrolytes, nutrition, pulmonary function and hemodynamics of children. - Understand the pathology of pediatric disease, pediatric anatomy and special pharmacology aspects of pediatrics. - Assist in the management of the pediatric trauma patient.